This post may contain affiliate links. Please read our disclosure policy.

 How To Make Bananas Foster

-These step-by-step photos and instructions help you visualize how to make Bananas Foster.
+These photos and instructions help you visualize how to make a single serving of Bananas Foster.
 See the recipe box below for ingredient amounts and full recipe instructions.

-Personal Note: When I’m just whipping up Bananas Foster for a cozy night in, I often skip the whole flambé spectacle.
-Trust me, you’ll get all the flavors and satisfaction even without lighting the rum on fire.
-If you prefer to go alcohol-free, a splash of vanilla or rum extract does the trick beautifully.
-This dish is all about making it your own!
+Personal Note: When I make Bananas Foster for a quiet night in, I often skip the flambé step—you’ll still get all the rich flavors without the flames!
+If you’re avoiding alcohol, a splash of vanilla or rum extract works well.
+This dessert is all about making it the way you enjoy it most.

 1. Melt the Butter: Using either an 8-inch or 10-inch stainless steel or cast-iron skillet, melt the butter over medium-low heat.

-2. Create the Sauce: Add brown sugar and cinnamon to the melted butter.
+2. Make the Sauce: Add brown sugar and cinnamon to the melted butter.
 Stir until the sugar melts, which should take around 30 seconds.

 melted butter and brown sugar in a small skillet.

-1. Add Bananas: Slice a ripe banana (but not overly ripe) and toss it into the skillet.
+1. Add Bananas: Slice a ripe banana and toss it into the skillet.
 Frequently stir as the bananas soften; this should take about a minute.

 slices of bananas in a small skillet with melted butter and brown sugar.

-1. Include Rum (Optional): Pour in 2 tablespoons of rum and let the mixture simmer gently.
+1. Add the Rum (Optional): Pour in 2 tablespoons of rum and let the sauce simmer.

-Note: If you prefer an alcohol-free version, swap the rum for a dash of vanilla or rum extract.
+• Alcohol-Free Alternative: Substitute the rum with a dash of vanilla or rum extract.

 pouring rum into bananas foster.

-Pro Tip: If the flames linger, swiftly cover the pan with its lid and turn off the heat.
+Pro Tip: If the flames persist, quickly cover the pan with its lid and turn off the heat.

 lighting bananas foster on fire in a skillet.

-1. Serve and Enjoy: Immediately spoon the delicious sauce over a scoop of vanilla ice cream.
+1. Serve Immediately: Spoon the warm sauce over a scoop of vanilla ice cream and enjoy.

 bananas foster in a dessert dish on a silver tray.